mattshoe/multivers/README.md

 1. **Backward Compatibility Testing**: Ensure your project works with older versions of dependencies, preventing issues when users have not upgraded to the latest versions.
 2. **Future-proofing**: Test compatibility with future or newer versions of dependencies to catch potential issues early.
-3. **KSP Plugin with No Direct Dependency**: For a Kotlin Symbol Processing (KSP) plugin that generates code for libraries like Kotlin Coroutines, you can ensure compatibility with a range of coroutine library versions.
 4. **Comprehensive CI/CD**: Integrate with CI/CD pipelines to automatically validate multiple dependency versions, ensuring robust software delivery.
+3. **KSP Plugin**: Some Kotlin Symbol Processing (KSP) plugins may generate code for libraries like Kotlin Coroutines or Room, but not have a direct dependency themselves.
+This will allow you to ensure compatibility with a range of library versions.

 ## Quick Start